lgreski/cleaningdata/README.md

 <h2 id="overview">Overview</h2>

 The [lgreski/cleaningdata](http://github.com/lgreski/cleaningdata) GitHub repository includes the files required to fulfill project requirements for the *Getting and Cleaning Data* course offered by Johns Hopkins University's School of Public Health via Coursera during August 2015.
-The objective of the course project is to convert "messy" data into a *tidy* format, where the definition of *tidy* is based on Hadley Wickham's 2014 paper in the *Journal of Statistical Software,*  [Tidy Data*](http://http://vita.had.co.nz/papers/tidy-data.pdf).
+The objective of the course project is to convert "messy" data into a *tidy* format, where the definition of *tidy* is based on Hadley Wickham's 2014 paper in the *Journal of Statistical Software*, [Tidy Data](http://http://vita.had.co.nz/papers/tidy-data.pdf).
 In the paper, Wickham lists three characteristics that make a dataset tidy, including:

   1. Each variable forms a column,
   2. Each observation forms a row, and